rgaidot/faux/README.md

         gets: { model: '/spells' }
       });

-Now your view gets a `.render()` method that invokes the `spells.haml` template and when you invoke the `/spells` faux route, you see your spells.
+Now the view gets a `.render()` method that invokes the `spells.haml` template and when you invoke the `/spells` faux route, you see your spells.
 Note that it's also possible to wire up the `SpellsCollection` to fetch its own contents, in which case you could just write:

     magic_controller
       .display('spells');

-**a little more about convention over configuration when declaring views**

-We know it's a question of taste, but if you like convention over configuration, you can also write:

-    VestamentsView = Backbone.View.extend({ ... });

-    magic_controller
-      .display('vestaments', {
-        route: '/vestaments/:colour'
-      });

-If you don't specify a `clazz` but Faux can find a view class that is named after your method, Faux will use it.
-That works for methods that look like they're singular or plural:

-    ThaumaturgyView = Backbone.View.extend({ ... });

-    magic_controller
-      .display('thaumaturgy', { ... ); // infers clazz: ThaumaturgyView

-There's another special case for method names that look like plurals:

-    SpellCollectionView = Backbone.View.extend({ ... });

-    magic_controller
-      .display('spells', { ... }); // infers clazz: SpellCollectionView if it can't find SpellsView first

-If you don't want a view class, you can always insist:

-    magic_controller
-      .display('something', {
-        clazz: false
-      });

-We're not big fans of global namespace clutter.
-If you feel the same way, start like this:

-    window.ca || (window.ca = {});
-    window.ca.unspace || (window.ca.unspace = {});

-    magic_controller = new Faux.Controller({
-      element_selector: '.base',
-      partial: 'hamljs',
-      partial_suffix: '.haml',
-      namespace: ca.unspace     // <--- lookie here
-    });

-And now you can write:

-    ca.unspace.VestamentsView = Backbone.View.extend({ ... });

-    magic_controller
-      .display('vestaments', {
-        route: '/vestaments/:colour'
-      });

-Some folks are big fans of point-free syntax and anonymous functions.
-Faux digs your groove, too:

-    magic_controller
-      .display('vestaments', {
-        route: '/vestaments/:colour',
-        clazz: {
-          // equivalent to Backbone.View.extend({ ... })
-        }
-      });
+*You can read more about Faux and views in [More About Views][v].*

 **playing well with others**